Yo1k/qaws-alchemy/readme.md

 Input password: 'postgres'.
 It is assumed you have psql - PostgreSQL interactive terminal.

-To send POST request to the running 'qserv-app', use:
+To send POST request to the running 'qaws-app', use:

 ```shell
 $ curl -X POST http://127.0.0.1:8000/ \